-I was one of the athletes during that situation, but if I would take myself from the role of competitor and look to this situation through the event organizers point of view, I would definitely understand that the competition had a schedule, and even though, with a record number of participants, it still had to be completed by Sunday.
-Absolutely nobody had control over the waves conditions, and no one is to blame for that.
+I was one of the athletes during that situation, but if I would take myself from the role of competitor and look at this situation from the event organizer's point of view, I would definitely understand that the competition had a schedule, and even though, with a record number of participants, it still had to be completed by Sunday.
+Absolutely nobody had control over the wave's conditions, and no one is to blame for that.

 So, the answer from the organizers was…